Thijssss/openvas_scheduler/README.md

 case the (slave) scanner assignment per task is done beforehand on network reachability.

-Known issues:
+Changelog:
-Using urwid for the console GUI but it does not nicely redraw the screen during alarm # sequence (the check/update process).
-Scaling resets/works again when the program is in it's Idle state.
+v1.1: Added a filter to not schedule tasks with NOSCHED in their name v1.0: Initial Release

 Additional information:
- - loopTimerSeconds = 300
+ - loopTimerSeconds = 60
    Seconds to wait untill checking task information to try and run new tasks if resources are available
  - maxTasksPerSlave = 2